johowoo/FitnessAPP/README.md

 * refresh addable icons after adding to currentWorkout/ clicking "finish" ✔️
 * touch to add reps/weights in EditLibraryForSets ✔️
 (give options: whether add to  the library or currentWorkout)
+* deletable category in EditLibrary and CustomWorkout ✔️
+* editable library(add exercise to each sets from common ExerciseList give options: whether add to the library or currentWorkout) ✔️
+* add new Category in EditLibrary ✔️
+* different UI in EditLibrary and CustomWorkout ✔️
 ### bugs
 * position of photoModal ✔️
 * blur on editSets (keys must be unique and can not be random)✔️